Massively Parallel Algorithms for Small Subgraph Counting: Introduction

 For $S = \Theta(n\log n)$ (specifically, $S > 100n\log n$) in \cref{thm:approximate-counting}, we derive the following corollary. \begin{corollary} Let $G$ be a graph and $T$ be the number of triangles it contains.
 If $T \ge \sqrt{d_{avg}}$, then there exists an MPC algorithm that in $O(1)$ rounds with high probability outputs a $(1 + \eps)$-approximation of $T$.
-This algorithm uses a total space of $\tO(m)$ and space $\widetilde{\Theta}(n)$ per machine. \end{corollary}
+This algorithm uses a total space of $\tO(m)$ and space $\widetilde{O}(n)$ per machine. $d_{avg}$ is the average degree of the vertices in the graph. \end{corollary}

-{There is a long line of work on computing approximate triangle counting in parallel computation~\cite{cohen2009graph,tsourakakis2009doulion,suri2011counting,yoon2011improved,pagh2012colorful,kolountzakis2012efficient,park2013efficient,seshadhri2013triadic,arifuzzaman2013patric,park2014mapreduce,kolda2014counting,jain2017fast} and references therein.
-Despite this progress, and to the best of our knowledge, on one hand, each MPC algorithm for exact triangle counting either requires strictly super-polynomial in $m$ total space, or the number of rounds is super-constant.
-On the other hand, each algorithm for approximate triangle counting requires $T \ge n$ even when the space per machine is $\Theta(n)$.
+{There is a long line of work on computing approximate triangle counting in parallel computation~\cite{cohen2009graph,tsourakakis2009doulion,suri2011counting,yoon2011improved,pagh2012colorful,kolountzakis2012efficient,park2013efficient,seshadhri2013triadic,arifuzzaman2013patric,park2014mapreduce,kolda2014counting,jain2017fast, DLSY21} and references therein.
+Despite this progress, and to the best of our knowledge, on one hand, each MPC algorithm for exact triangle counting either requires strictly super-polynomial in $m$ total space, or the number of rounds is super-constant (as seen in~\cref{table:results}).
+On the other hand, the best-known, classic algorithm for approximate triangle counting by Pagh and Tsourakakis~\cite{pagh2012colorful} requires $T \ge d_{avg}$ even when the space per machine is $\Theta(n)$.
 We design an algorithm that has essentially optimal total space and round complexity, while at least quadratically improving the requirement on $T$.}

-Furthermore, since the amount of messages sent and received by each machine is bounded by $O(n)$, by~\cite{behnezhad2018semi}, our algorithm directly implies an $O(1)$-rounds algorithm in the CONGESTED-CLIQUE model under the same restriction $T=\Omega(\sqrt{m/n})$.
-The best known (to our knowledge) triangle approximation algorithm for general graphs in this model, is an ${O}(n^{2/3}/t^{1/3})$-rounds algorithm by~\cite{Dolev12}.
-This bound only results in a constant round complexity when regime $T=\Omega(\sqrt{n})$.
+Furthermore, since the amount of messages sent and received by each machine is bounded by $O(n)$, by~\cite{behnezhad2018semi}, our algorithm directly implies an $O(1)$-rounds algorithm in the \textsc{Congested-Clique} model\footnote{A distributed model where nodes communicate with each other over a complete network using $O(\log n)$ bit messages~\cite{LPPP05}.} under the same restriction $T=\Omega(\sqrt{m/n})$.
+The best known (to our knowledge) triangle approximation algorithm for general graphs in this model, is an ${O}(n^{1/3}/T^{2/3})$-rounds algorithm by~\cite{Dolev12}.
+The best-known previous bound only results in constant round complexity when $T=\Omega(\sqrt{n})$.

-The second question we consider is the question of exact counting, for which we present an algorithm whose space depends on the arboricity of the input graph.
+\begin{corollary} Given a graph $G = (V, E)$ with $T$ triangles, if $T = \Omega(\sqrt{m/n})$, then there exists a $O(1)$-rounds algorithm in the \textsc{Congested-Clique} model that gives a $(1+\eps)$-approximation of $T$ with high probability. \end{corollary}